input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

 ```
 These filters correspond to all cases from the first chapter.

-The only questionable one is `DidOperationFilter(CreateDidTag, ... )` because it implies that
-wallet (Issuer) derives and publishes its DIDs from sequential indexes, and knowing the last published
-user's DID wallet is able to predict the next one.
-However, DID derivation requires a user password,
-and I don't know if it's realistically to have access to the password whenever a wallet needs.

 ## Implementation details
 In this section we describe how suggest protocol will be integrated in the node codebase,
 and outline how possible SDK might look for a client.